tanyarw/data-visualization-with-r/README.md

 - Print max and min of pop_total.
 - Derive new information/print "percentage of people who drove alone in all three districts" and also rank districts based on the % of people who used bicycle.
 <hr>

+## AST02
+The file "EconomistData.csv" contains information about Human Development Index and Corruption Perception Index.
+Perform the following plotting tasks using R
+- Create stacked bar chart for Rank (group based on Region).
+- Create a scatter plot with CPI on the x axis and HDI on the y axis.
+- Color the points green.
+- Map the color of the points to Region.
+- Make the points bigger by setting size to 4
+- Map the size of the points to HDI.Rank
+- Mapping Data to Symbols
+- HDI.Rank-Data Labels on Hover
+- a.
+Add an appropriate title to the plot using the layout function and title argument. <br>
+  b.
+Add an appropriate x-axis label using the xaxis argument. xaxis takes a list of attribute values.<br>
+  c.
+Add an appropriate y-axis label. <br>
+- Display annotations for country which top and lowest HDI.Rank
+- Display annotations for our country (data label with HDI.Rank)
+- Save plot